 One thing that most people need to be aware of is that if they have multiple open cases, we can take care of those multiple open cases in a single expunction if they are all in Bexar County.
 It’s really something you can do to clean up a whole lot of your record so that you can move forward with a fresh start.

 What Can Someone Do If They Are Not Eligible For An Expunction?

-If you are not eligible for an expunction, the next step would be to get the record “non-disclosed”, which is the process by which the records are sealed.
+If you are not eligible for an San Antonio, TX expunction because you were placed on deferred adjudication, the next step would be to get the record “non-disclosed”, which is the process by which the records are sealed.
 Much like an expunction, we file a petition.
+This time we will be filing the petition with the court where you were on deferred.
 The petitions are filed in the court where the case was pending and the judge will listen to the evidence.
 However, with a non-disclosure, the judge can say “yes” or “no”.
 There are some cases that cannot be non-disclosed, for instance, a DWI.
 If the charge was not reduced, then a DWI that was pled to cannot be non-disclosed.
 If it is reduced or changed to obstructing the highway then it may be eligible.
 Additionally, violent offenses and crimes of violence cannot be non-disclosed.
 If the judge decides that the case should be non-disclosed then he or she will seal the record and order it to be filed with the County Court or the District Clerk.

 Call Now For A Free Strategy Session